 MHI was the first company to incorporate inverters in their air conditioners and 30+ years later they are still at the forefront of technology with their full range of residential models coming with DC twin-rotary compressor and DC hybrid inverter.

 Their DC Twin-rotary compressor ensures accurate compressor rotation minimising noise and vibration – so the sound of the outdoor unit is hardly noticeable.
 This is a fantastic feature for modern homes where the outdoor unit is placed close to your neighbour’s boundary as you don’t want your neighbours complaining when you run your air conditioner.
 The twin rotary compressor also ensures power is used more effectively

-Toshiba’s exclusive DC Hybrid Inverter integrate two distinct compressor control modules into one design, enabling their units to achieve constant natural comfort with maximum energy efficiency.
-PAM (Pulse Amplitude Modulation) provides the highest levels of power for when you need to get cool (or warm) fast, while PWM (Pulse Width Modulation) ensures the desired room temperature is maintained with optimum energy efficiency.
-Both these features explain why Toshiba has a higher energy rating than other leading brands.
+MHI’s highly efficient compressor, combined with a Neodymium motor that uses powerful, rear earth magnets, MHI air conditioners can deliver a higher motor efficiency while producing much less operational noise.
+The PAM (Pulse Amplitude Modulation) control used in MHI air conditioners helps minimise the loss of electricity and boost the efficiency by allowing the unit to reach temperature quickly before slowing down the compressor.
+This provides the highest levels of power for when you need to get cool (or warm) fast, while PWM (Pulse Width Modulation) ensures the desired room temperature is maintained with optimum energy efficiency.
+Both these features explain why MHI has a higher energy rating than other leading brands.

 To be kind to the environment, all inverter models run on R410A non-ozone depleting refrigerant.
 They also all come with a built in filter function that produces better airflow and improved air quality throughout the house.

-There’s a huge range of options whichever type of air conditioner you decide is right for you, and Toshiba and Air and Water Residential provide plenty of advanced features that will compliment your home as well as contribute to your household’s energy efficienc
+There’s a huge range of options whichever type of air conditioner you decide is right for you, and MHI and Air and Water provide plenty of advanced features that will compliment your home as well as contribute to your household’s energy efficiency